jeffmeloy/py2dataset/README.md

         "conversations": [
             {
                 "from": "system",
-                "value": "code documentation:" + <code doumentation created by py2dataset model>
+                "value": "Use the provided documentation to output the corresponding Python code."
             },
             {
                 "from": "human",
-                "value": Output the Python code described by the code documentation.
+                "value": "Create Python code based on this documentation: <py2dataset documentation>
             },
             {
                 "from": "gpt",